Have a Question?

 Q. We live in an urban area.
 Our kids would love to see a bear, or a fox, or even a deer.
 Is there anything we can do to safely attract one of these animals to the cabin’s yard?

 A. Oh, my – under no circumstances should you try to attract a wild animal to the cabin property.
 Bears and bobcats can be extremely dangerous and unpredictable.
 Foxes are known rabies carriers.
 Raccoons are very clever in figuring out how to get into a cabin and create havoc.
 And skunks … well, no one wants to tangle with a skunk!
 In the cabin, you’ll find information on what to do if you see a bear.
 Don’t take it lightly.
 Stay safe and enjoy watching wildlife from inside the cabin!
-Of course, you might get lucky: We had guests who were sitting on the patio with their morning coffee when a bear came off the island and wandered through the yard, across the road and up into the forest.
+Of course, you might get lucky: We had guests who were visited by a large black bear that came off the island and wandered through the yard, across the road and up into the forest.

-As an aside … DO NOT leave anything on the patio that may have had food in it: No trash, no coolers.
+As an aside … DO NOT leave anything on the patio that may have had food in it: No trash, no coolers, even empty!
 Place all trash bags TIED UP securely and placed in the barrels at the parking area, and make sure you secure the lids with the cords.

 Q. Is the wood stove the only heat source in the cabin?